chandragithub2014/GitPractice_2020/README.md

 Its kind of micro GIT

 Ammend Commit:
+amend command is a convenient way to modify the most recent commit.
+Rewriting history of the commit by Changing the Last Commit.
 Example:
 Steps for Amend Commit:
 Step 1 : First do a normal commit